 Reinforcement of the ability to write, present, and engage in discussion logically through liberal arts seminars, experiment subjects, chemical process design, and graduation work, as well as cultivation of the ability to collect and transmit information in the fields of engineering from an international perspective through promotion of technical English.
-In addition, cultivation of the ability to utilize information through thorough information literacy education by completing "Introductory Seminar for First-Year Students", "Elements of Information Literacy", "Communication Course", "Initial Foreign Languages", "Technical English", "Chemical Process Design", and "Graduation Thesis".
+In addition, cultivation of the ability to utilize information through thorough information literacy education by completing "Introductory Seminar for First-Year Students", "Elements of Information Literacy or Exercise in Information Literacy", "Communication Course", "Initial Foreign Languages", "Technical English", "Chemical Process Design", and "Graduation Thesis".